 The uncertain arc of a ride as long as a 600K draws me to it.
 So many factors define the ultimate experience: fitness, weather, terrain, traffic, and the bike itself.
-Moments where I wonder why the heck I’m doing this are almost a given on a distance like this.
-Frustrating as these times are, it intrigues me to see how I wrestle with them.
+Moments where I wonder why the heck I’m doing this are almost a given over such distance.
+Frustrating as these times are, it intrigues me to see how I wrestle through them.

 In Felkerino’s and my case, teamwork is integral to our randonneuring experiences as well.
 Despite what the hecklers think (you know, the “she’s not pedaling!” type), you can only go forward if both of you are on the tandem, willing and able to pedal.